 - 1 pound processed cheese (such as Velveeta®), cubed

 - 1 can (10 ounces) diced tomatoes with green chile peppers, drained

 - 3 cups rotisserie chicken, shredded or cubed

 - 1 cup black beans, rinsed and drained

 - 2 tablespoons jalapeno pepper, minced

-- Place all ingredients into the skillet.
+- In a large oven-safe skillet, add all of the ingredients.
 Stir to combine.